A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Mitigating the Challenges

-The accuracy depends on several aspects of the learning process.
-Most existing methods aim at ensuring that the input is accurate, reducing the ambiguity among solutions, improving feature selection, and offering algorithmic performance guarantees.
+As we mentioned in Section~\ref{subsection:accuracy}, \irl{}'s inference accuracy depends on several components of the learning process.
+Most existing methods aim at ensuring that the input is accurate, reducing the ambiguity among multiple solutions, improving feature selection, and offering algorithmic performance guarantees.